yusefmosiah/choir-scales/docs/Q&A.md

 ---

+## 8. Solana Integration

+- **Question**: How will Solana be integrated into the Choir platform?
+- **Answer**: Solana will be used for managing thread token accounts.
+Each thread will have its own Solana account for storing CHOIR tokens.
+This integration will handle token staking, distribution, and divestment processes.

+---

+## 9. Speculative Response ("Spec") Process

+- **Question**: Can you elaborate on the speculative response process?
+- **Answer**: Non-co-authors can submit a "spec" to a thread by staking CHOIR tokens.
+Co-authors have a 7-day window to approve or deny the spec.
+If unanimously approved, the spec is published, and the contributor becomes a co-author.
+If denied, the spec is rejected, and rejecting co-authors split the staked tokens.

+---

 ## Future Considerations

 - Post-MVP, threads could potentially hold SOL, stablecoins, or DeFi assets.
 - AI-enabled group chats may manage these assets in the future.
 - Further mechanisms for thread management and token distribution may be explored as the platform evolves.
+- Governance mechanisms for adjusting token economics and platform rules will be developed.

 ---